 62% of working parents would quit their current job if they were unable to continue working remotely, according to a study conducted by Flexjobs.

 There are many benefits to a flexible work policy with remote work options.
-Here at Nextep, our work-flex policy increases employee happiness, improves work/life balance, and provides business continuity when employees can’t make it to the office.
+Work-flex policies increase employee happiness, improve work/life balance, and provide business continuity when employees can’t make it to the office.

-This doesn’t even have to be a 100% work-from-home scenario – ours isn’t.
+This doesn’t even have to be a 100% work-from-home scenario.
 Work with your leadership team and talk to your employees to come up with a policy that fits your business needs and takes care of your employees simultaneously.

 True flexibility comes from a culture of understanding and trust.
 You understand that your employees have lives and families outside of your office, and you trust them to get their work done even if it’s not in a traditional office or schedule.